 The Gregory T. Pope '80 Prize for Science Writing was established by the class of 1980 in remembrance of their classmate Gregory Pope, who was a science writer and editor.

-The awardees are graduating seniors who have shown a keen interest in science and demonstrated an outstanding ability to communicate that enthusiasm to a wide audience through journalism.
+The award is granted to a senior who has shown a keen interest in science and demonstrated an outstanding ability to communicate that enthusiasm to a wide audience through journalism.
 Nominations are solicited from faculty and students in the spring of each year.
 A committee consisting of Council members and science writers select the winning essay.
 Applicants may submit original work in any format but it must not exceed 3,000 words.
-Awards are presented at Class Day.
+Award is presented at Class Day.

 CONGRATULATIONS - 2013 PRIZE WINNERS